JohnnySusp/LegalFedLLM/README.md

 `tests/test_gld_importer.py` contains 29 importer tests and does not require opening the real PDF.
-It imports PyMuPDF lazily, so the ordinary unit-test path remains independent of the offline PDF tooling. `tests/test_knowledge_artifact.py` adds 16 artifact-contract and validation tests.
+It imports PyMuPDF lazily, so the ordinary unit-test path remains independent of the offline PDF tooling. `tests/test_knowledge_artifact.py` contains 16 artifact-contract and validation tests.
+Security and transport regressions are kept in `tests/test_knowledge_security.py` and `tests/test_knowledge_transport.py`.

-The repository-wide suite contains 90 tests after Step 2.2.
+The repository-wide suite contains 105 tests after Step 2.
 Confirm the count with the command above in the local environment.

 The default test suite does not import PyTorch or Transformers.
 PyMuPDF is required only when the real PDF importer or layout-inspection utility is executed.

-## Knowledge Artifact contract
+## Knowledge Package and Artifact contract

 The architecture's Client and Host package fields are sufficient as the logical content model: round/manifest binding, sender and model/tokenizer identity,